Pacifier Teeth: Risks, Prevention, and Solutions

 Parents often turn to pacifiers for comfort and even Sudden Infant Death Syndrome (SIDS) prevention.
 However, if used for too long, these soothing tools can lead to ‘pacifier teeth,’ causing noticeable dental issues after age 5.
-This article offers natural solutions on how to fix pacifier teeth.
-Continue reading to understand better and tackle this common issue.
+Let’s discuss natural solutions for fixing pacifier teeth.

 Understanding Pacifier Teeth